Bontempogianpaolo1/Bontempogianpaolo1.github.io/content/publication/Iciap23_gdsmil/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Luca Lumetti
+  - Nicola Bartolini
-  - Angelo Porrello
+  - Marta Lovino
   - Federico Bolelli
+  - Federico Bolelli
-  - Simone Calderara
+  - Anni Virtanen
   - Elisa Ficarra

 # Author notes (optional)
 author_notes: